 Ecosystem models represent a powerful tool for disentangling multiple impact pathways as they allow us to integrate both the direct impacts of stressors and the indirect impacts of stressors that are mediated through food web interactions.
-In this respect, they have been used to study the impact of stressors such as oil spills (Cameron H. Ainsworth et al. 2018; Lewis et al. 2021), hypoxia (de Mutsert et al. 2017), ocean acidification (Marshall et al. 2017), and fishing (Koehn et al. 2017) on populations and communities.
+In this respect, they have been used to study the impact of stressors such as oil spills (Ainsworth et al. 2018; Lewis et al. 2021), hypoxia (de Mutsert et al. 2017), ocean acidification (Marshall et al. 2017), and fishing (Koehn et al. 2017) on populations and communities.
 The ability of ecosystem models to account for predator-prey interactions, population dynamics, fisheries, and, in some cases, biophysical forcing makes them valuable tools for strategic management and can give scientists and managers a high-level understanding of major risks and drivers in an ecosystem.
 Their ability to account for all food web interactions, including ones that may not be apparently influential, makes ecosystem models particularly useful for generating new hypotheses and ruling out implausible ones (Fulton et al. 2011).
 Ecosystem models that account for such indirect impacts are particularly essential to understand of the potential for chemical harm from stressors such as oil spills because indirect effects may confound laboratory-based ecological risk assessment by enhancing, masking, or spuriously indicating the direct effect of chemical contaminants (Fleeger 2020).

-In this study we use mass-balance food web models coupled with a generalized equilibrium model to examine whether fishery closures, predator mortality, or both can plausibly explain the persistence of nearshore fish and invertebrates following the Deepwater Horizon oil spill.
-Furthermore, we explore this question by quantifying 1) only direct impacts of fisheries and predators and 2) both the direct impacts and impacts mediated through all food web interactions.
+In this study we use mass-balance food web models coupled with a generalized equilibrium model to examine whether fishery closures, predator mortality, or both can plausibly explain the persistence of nearshore fishes and invertebrates following the Deepwater Horizon oil spill.
+Furthermore, we explore this question by quantifying two scenarios, 1) only direct impacts of fisheries and/or predators and 2) both the direct impacts and impacts mediated through all food web interactions.
 This allows us to understand the added benefit of using the more holistic food web model to study these questions.

 Methods

-We developed a mass-balance food web model to quantify both the direct and indirect impacts of fishery closures and predator mortality on five major fish and invertebrate groups in Barataria Bay, Lousiana, USA: Penaeid shrimp; blue crabs; small sciaenids (Atlantic croaker, spot, and silver perch); red drum; and gulf menhaden.
+We developed a mass-balance food web model to quantify both the direct and indirect impacts of fishery closures and predator mortality on five major fish and invertebrate groups in Barataria Bay, Louisiana, USA: Penaeidpenaeid shrimp; blue crabs; small sciaenidsciaenids (Atlantic croaker, spot, and silver perch); red drum; and Gulf menhaden.
 To explore direct impacts of fishery closures and predator mortality, we asked what proportion of total mortality of these five groups (both juvenile and adult life stages) came from 1) fisheries, 2) sea birds, and 3) dolphins.
 We then applied a generalized equilibrium model (Essington and Munch 2014) to explore the indirect effects that account for impacts of fisheries, sea birds, and dolphins on all food web interactions.
 This tool allows us to ask two important questions of our mass-balance model.
 First, “How much will the biomass of a prey species change from an X% change in the mortality of one (or several) of its predators?” and second, "How does this impact of changing predation mortality compare to changes in fishing mortality on the prey species?"
 While dynamic non-equilibrium food web models can also explore these indirect effects, they require extensive tuning of functional response parameters, which have little to no data available to inform parameter values.
 Because the generalized equilibrium models are fast to compute and are meant to be applied within a “neighborhood” of equilibrium, we can easily simulate many different flexible functional response scenarios to better understand a range of possible results.

 Developing a mass-balance model